-

 Assignment:

-Directions for the written assignment can be found here: Summer Reading Puzzle Project
+Directions for the written assignment can be found here: Summer Reading Puzzle Project9th Grade Honors

 10th Grade College Prep

 There is no required assignment other than reading.
-We encourage you to take notes on significant quotes and notable literary devices (like symbolism, motifs, themes, etc.).
+We encourage you to take notes on significant quotes and notable literary devices (like symbolism, motifs, themes, etc.).10th Grade Honors

 Take handwritten Cornell Notes on the novel and bring them with you at the start of the school year.
-Be sure you have also made note of any significant quotes and larger themes, like the concept of identity (how it is shaped, impacted, changed, etc.), and how one’s home shapes one’s identity.
+Be sure you have also made note of any significant quotes and larger themes, like the concept of identity (how it is shaped, impacted, changed, etc.), and how one’s home shapes one’s identity.11th Grade College Prep

 -